dgroomes/redux-playground/redux-devtools-remote/README.md

 * [x] DONE (Great, that was easy!)
 Should I just force downgrade dependencies until it works?
 For example nanoid 3.x is CommonJS and is still supported.
   What else needs to change?
     * DONE Downgrade nanoid to 3.x using the npm ["overrides" feature](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#overrides)
+* [ ] SKIP (I won't bother researching) Why does `@redux-devtools/remote` transitively depend on so much software, like React itself and Babel?
+All it needs to do is send JSON data over a WebSocket right?
+It doesn't need to parse anything or render anything.
+I think that the Redux DevTools projects could declare dependencies as "peer dependencies" for a lot of these packages.
+    * Experiment with hand-editing the `package.json` file to remove dependencies and see if it still works.
+Note `npm list --all` shows the dependency tree.

 ## Reference